job-agent/job-agent-platform/README.md

 "scrapper-service @ git+ssh://git@github.com/job-agent/scrappers.git@v0.1.3#subdirectory=packages/scrapper-service"
 ```

-If you do not have access to that repository, either implement an alternative scrapper service that matches the expected interface or comment out the private dependency and uncomment the provided mock entry:
+If you do not have access to that repository, either point the dependency to your own compatible scrapper implementation or comment out the private line and enable the provided mock entry:

 ```toml
 # "scrapper-service @ git+ssh://git@github.com/job-agent/scrappers.git@v0.1.3#subdirectory=packages/scrapper-service"